Compiled by the Road Trip Alberta team

 Giant Baseball Bat (Edmonton) – Standing at almost 50 feet tall, the bat on the corner of 97th Street and 118th Avenue was once Canada’s largest but that title was scooped by a bigger one in Saskatoon in 2014.

-World’s Largest Bee (Fahler) – It will be a long drive north to see this massive Alberta roadside attraction, but this giant bee stands in celebration of the self-proclamation of Fahler as the honey capital of Canada.
+World’s Largest Bee (Falher) – It will be a long drive north to see this massive Alberta roadside attraction, but this giant bee stands in celebration of the self-proclamation of Falher as the honey capital of Canada.

-World’s Largest Blue Heron (Barrhead) – Often seen along the shores of local lakes are Blue Herons and Barrhead has selected the beautiful bird as its town mascot.
-In fact they’ve named it and Aaron the Blue Herron and it stands tall in the centre of town.
+World’s Largest Blue Heron (Barrhead) – Often seen along the shores of local lakes are Blue Herons, and Barrhead has selected the beautiful bird as its town mascot.
+In fact, they’ve named it Aaron the Blue Heron and it stands tall in the centre of town. *Note that Aaron the Heron is currently taken down to be repainted.

 World’s Largest Wagon Wheel and Pickaxe (Fort Assiniboine) – This hamlet was a big trade and supply point during the fur trade days and the Klondike Gold Rush.
 This Paul Bunyan-sized wheel and pickaxe are symbolic of the town’s rich past.